20 Budget Bedroom Decor Ideas That Create Your Dream Space

 Define Zones with Strategic Rug Placement

-• Size guidelines: Ensure at least the front legs of your bed and nightstands sit on the rug
+• Sizing is Important: At a minimum, the front two legs of your bed and nightstands should sit comfortably on the rug.
+A too-small rug looks like a bath mat.

 A cozy bedroom scene with candles and a diffuser, creating a warm and inviting ambiance.